am2089/Robot-Car-Embedded-Control-System-with-Bluetooth-Integration/README.md

 # Project Description:
 This project was my first with creating an App for a physical device.
-I decided I wanted to merge my new found Arduino skills with my iOS development knowledge to bring the two together.
+I decided I wanted to merge my new found embedded development skills with my iOS development knowledge to bring the two together.
 My interest in iOT helped me come up with this idea.
 I built a iOS App that acts as a controller which connects to the car via Bluetooth.
-I used the ArduinoBLE libraries to setup the connection on the Arduino side, and Core Bluetooth framework for the app.

 ![IMG_0174](https://github.com/am2089/Bluetooth-Controlled-Arduino-Robot/assets/63330690/2f8e0cf6-42ff-4270-916f-d8eb5d58c1d7)